sitemule/ILEastic/README.md

 # Note
-This project was initially call Node.RPG, however people could not find the node.js code, so it was a bad name.
+This project was initially call Node.RPG, however people could not find the node.js code :) so obvously it was a bad name.
 Thanks for the feedback pointing me into a better direection.

 Happy ILEastic coding